 One of my followers booked a car hire with www.gotrentalcars.com for a family holiday in France.

-A day before leaving for a family driving holiday across France, they cancelled the car hire (without his consent).
+A day before leaving for a family driving holiday across France, they cancelled the car hire without his knowledge or consent.
 The car hire had been booked nearly a month earlier, leaving him, his wife and 3 small children completed abandoned and unable to find any alternative car hire.

 The car hire firm then completed and deliberately ignored all his efforts to get in touch.
 The car hire firm failed to answer or respond to: